kofi-k/BasicWebsiteProject/README.md

 # WebSiteProjectOne

-## I'm not a web dev, this's only a school project and look the at this madness I did with just basic
+## I'm not a web dev, this's only a school project with basic

 * HTML
 * CSS
-* JavaScript
+* ...and a line of JavaScript

 | Home page  | Images Page |
 | ------------- | ------------- |